Flame Towers: Construction

 The cost of Flame Towers was an estimated US$350 million.
 Construction began in 2007, with completion in 2012.
 HOK was the architect for the project, DIA Holdings served as the design-build contractor, and Hill International provided project management.
-A peer-reviewed publication in 2020 noted that the Flame Towers "...are something of a Potemkin edifice in that one of the towers houses a Fairmont Hotel while the other two are unoccupied."

 Illumination

-The Flame Towers are completely covered with the LED screens that display the movement of a fire visible from the farthest points of the city.
+The Flame Towers are completely covered with LED screens that display the movement of a fire, visible from the furthest points of the city.
 The facades of the three Flame Towers function as large display screens with the use of more than 10,000 high-power LED luminaires, supplied by the Osram subsidiary Traxon Technologies and Vetas Electric Lighting.
-The light show transitions from giant flames, the colours of the Azerbaijani flag, a figure waving a flag, and giant tanks of water being filled.
-Transition times are approximately 2 minutes.
+The light show transitions from giant flames, the colours of the Azerbaijani flag, a figure waving a flag, and huge tanks of water being filled.
+Transition times are roughly two minutes.

 In culture

 The buildings are featured in Extreme Engineering, a documentary television series that airs on the Discovery Channel and the Science Channel.
 The episode called "Azerbaijan's Amazing Transformation" was broadcast on 22 April 2011 as part of Season 9.

 The Flame Towers also appeared prominently in trailers before many entries for the Eurovision Song Contest 2012 hosted in Baku (and, in the next 4 years, with the pre song trailer based in the singer's home area, features in the trailer before the Azerbaijan song).

 The towers are also a prominent landmark in the video game Battlefield 4, with the first level of the single player campaign taking place in Baku.
-Additionally, the towers were shown frequently during coverage of the initial Formula One European Grand Prix held in Baku.
+Additionally, the towers were often shown during coverage of the initial Formula One European Grand Prix held in Baku.

 Criticism

-A peer-reviewed publication in 2020 noted that the Flame Towers "...are something of a Potemkin edifice in that one of the towers houses a Fairmont Hotel while the other two are unoccupied."
+A peer-reviewed publication in 2020 noted the Flame Towers "...are something of a Potemkin edifice in that one of the towers houses a Fairmont Hotel while the other two are unoccupied."